Skip to content

 5. Industrial IoT Gateway responds with HTTP status code 101 and the necessary headers for a WebSocket Upgrade.

-6. In case of success, client and backend are able to bidirectionally send messages over the proxied WebSocket.
+6. In the event of success, the client and backend can bidirectionally send messages over the proxied WebSocket.

-7. In case the connection of Industrial IoT Gateway to the application backend fails, Industrial IoT Gateway closes the HTTP connection to the web client with status 400 Bad Request.
+7. If the connection of the Industrial IoT Gateway to the application backend fails, the Industrial IoT Gateway closes the HTTP connection to the web client with a status of 400 Bad Request.

-The following sequence diagram shows an example communication between a web client (browser) and its backend, with Industrial IoT Gateway as proxy. gateway
+The following sequence diagram shows an example of communication between a web client (browser) and its backend, with the Industrial IoT Gateway as a proxy. gateway

-When a new version of Industrial IoT Gateway is deployed, websocket connections will be terminated after the Blue/Green switch.
-Also, autoscaling will shut down instances which may have an open websocket connection.
+When a new version of the Industrial IoT Gateway is deployed, Websocket connections will be terminated after the blue or green switch.
+Additionally, autoscaling will shut down instances that have an open Websocket connection.

-User applications should expect that the websocket connection can be dropped at any time, and in this case they should try to reconnect.
+User applications should expect that the Websocket connection can be dropped at any time and should try to reconnect if this issue occurs.

-Currently, no browser exposes the ping/pong message API for JavaScript.
+Currently, no browser exposes the ping or pong message API for JavaScript.
 This means that the applications in the browser cannot send a low-level ping message every minute.
 Using other protocols like STOMP or Socket.IO, you can work around this issue by sending a high-level ping message.
-The other solution is that the server needs to send a periodic ping message to the browsers and all modern browsers will respond with a pong message.
+Another solution is for the server to send a periodic ping message to the browsers and all modern browsers will respond with a pong message.

 WebSocket usage example in JavaScript